 It means that, in the future of Open Banking, design will become a main tool for creating successful financial services.
 The transparent future of banking technology provides an ability to access accounts, financial data, and payments using any third-party financial service that give users previously unimagined financial freedom.

-As an expert in the field of financial UX design, I have been thinking how the future of online banking could possibly impact user experience.
-How will this impact user behavior?
-What perspectives and improvements will appear, and how can UX design help to create highly demanded services in the future age of Open Banking?
+As an expert in the field of financial UX design, I have been thinking how exactly open banking will impact financial user experience.
+What specific improvements will appear, and how can user experience design help to create highly demanded services using Open Banking opportunities?

 Those who have accounts in several banks need to visit each online bank separately to check their balance and move money.
 Some FinTech services already offer the opportunity of working with different banks through a common interface using a “screen-scraping” connection, but this is unsafe and violates the client’s rights.